Registering with a GP practice or family doctor

 Safeguarding – if a GP or nurse thinks that you – or someone else – is at immediate risk of serious harm, they may share information with other professionals.
 They are allowed to do this, without getting permission, to protect and help you and other people.

 Your GP or nurse may advise you to take some medication to help you get better.
 There are two ways to get medication:

 You will usually have to pay for your prescription medication (this is the same rule for everybody in England).
-However, you might be able to get it free of charge if you are:
+However, you are able to get it free of charge if you are:

 Find out more about prescription medication costs and who can get it for free on the NHS website

 Who Can Get Free Prescriptions?

 If you are thinking about buying medicines over the internet, be very careful because many websites sell fake medicines.
 Always talk to your GP about it first.